luke-clifton/wshterm/README.md

 Simply run as the user you want to run as, and specify a command to be executed.

+    # Run a GHCi session on port 8080
+    wshterm -p 8080 ghci

+    # Allow logging in as any user
     sudo -u nobody wshterm ./ssh_local